Thomas Thomasson: Life

 Though brought up a member of the Society of Friends, Thomasson later attended the Bolton Parish Church, his wife being a Church woman.
 In 1855 he heard the clergyman preach on the propriety of the Crimean War, which he thought so un-Christian that he never went to church again.

+Family

-Thomasson married Maria Pennington, daughter of a John Pennington a cotton spinner of Hindley, in 1834.
-She was a sister of Frederick Pennington.
-They lived at High Bank, Haulgh, and had four children including John Pennington Thomasson (1841).
+In 1834 Thomasson married Maria Pennington, sister of Frederick Pennington and daughter of a John Pennington a cotton spinner of Hindley.
+Thomasson and Maria lived at High Bank, Haulgh, their four children included John Pennington Thomasson (1841) and a daughter Emma who married Stephen Winkworth, the younger brother of Susanna and Catherine Winkworth.
+Emma was, in 1863, the first woman to ascend the Jungfrau she also made the first female ascent of the Aletschhorn and the Alphubel.